 For most people, the gap between productive times is large.
 For achievers, the gap between unproductive times is large.

-Increase the gaps between the days which feel wasted.
+Increase the gaps between days of low productivity.
 Fill those gaps with constructive days.
 That way, you won’t berate yourself for a bad day.
-Instead, you’ll reflect on where you went wrong, and correct it the next time round.
+Instead, you’ll reflect on where you went wrong, and correct it the next time around.

 We’re taught to never look back, to never dwell on our past.
-Then why do I ask you to do the exact opposite?
+Then why should you do the opposite?

 In your past, you’ll find instances where you were stuck, where you felt low, where you doubted yourself, when you felt like things would never look up again, just like you do right now.